opendatahub-io/architecture-decision-records/documentation/components/dashboard/dashboardStorage.md

 These are all stored as K8s resources using OCP or OpenShift AI backing CRDs.

-#### Data Connections
+#### Connections

-Data connections is a concept created by the Dashboard to store information relative to the user's Data Connection.
-This information is stored in a K8s secret of a specific structure:
+Connections is a concept created by the Dashboard to store information and enable users to connect to various data sources.
+This information is stored in a K8s secret.
+The data within these secrets conform to the schema defined within connection types.
+Connection types are predefined OOTB and can also be defined by an admin.

 ```yaml
 kind: Secret